mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-17-case-study-revisited-ariva.markdown

 ## <span style="color: black;">The good stuff</span>
 The main objective for the neighborhood matching feature is to encapsulate the essence of specific neighborhoods and districts.
 Color, imagery, and iconography all play a vital role in this regard.
 With only a few days left, I was tasked with establishing a visual baseline for Ariva, and translating all wireframes into high fidelity comps.

 These mockups also gave us another great opportunity for more user testing.
-We wanted to guage emotional responses to specific types of imagery, color combinations, and language.
+We wanted to gauge emotional responses to specific types of imagery, color combinations, and language.
 <br>
 <br>
 ## <span style="color: black;">How about that onboarding</span>